 Winners?
 Well, we've got a few: Five Spades, one Heart, one Diamond and two Clubs.
 That's nine.
 A good start but three more are needed.
-Clearly we can ruff Clubs on table and we might set the Clubs up.
-If they split 3-3 then three rounds of Clubs, ruffing, would bring down the A gond give us four Club tricks and a ruff in dummy to boot.
+Clearly we can ruff Clubs on table and we might set them up.
+If they split 3-3 then three rounds of Clubs, ruffing, would bring down the extstyle Q and give us four Club tricks and a ruff in dummy to boot.
 Nice.